 Bitcoin eliminates the need for a Bank

 Understanding Digital currency:

 The digital currency in question is Bitcoin.
 After understanding the working of paper currency, it’s clear that the current banking system is the core of the financial system that runs the economy by supplying money.
-Realizing banks being the powerhouse, and historically learning from instances of major bank frauds like Great depression of the 1930s, Mortgage crisis of 2007.
+Realizing banks being the powerhouse of everything, and historically learning from instances of major bank frauds like the Great Depression of the 1930s, Mortgage crisis of 2007.
 It is clear that an alternate and better system is required which eliminates the factor of human greed.
 Hence comes Bitcoin to the rescue in the form of a digital currency.

 Unlike Paper money, Bitcoin is decentralized which means no one can control it.
 Bitcoin has the power to work independently without the need for third-party institutes or banks.
 It works on Distributed ledger technology which is capable enough to keep the record of all the transactions in its network in the form of a block hence called a blockchain network.

 An online ledger is created in the system whenever a transaction on the network takes place.
 The transaction is publicly shared without revealing the details of the parties involved in the transaction.
 The privacy of the users is maintained and the strength of the network makes it impossible to hack.

 Bitcoin is decentralized and no one can own it

 Watch the video to understand what is Bitcoin and how it works –

 From the information shared above, it is clear, cryptocurrency is the better form of economic governance when compared with the paper money in circulation.
 The adoption is already started by leading nations like Canada, USA.
 Bitcoin in India is still hanging in limbo but things will get clear with time.
 In my next post, I will compare Bank vs Bitcoin in India and explain the difference between both in detail.